Meet MOOCs: These Online Certifications Will Help You With Your Soft Skills

 The acronym kind of sounds like the name of your aunt’s old dachshund, but MOOCs (massive open online courses) are having a huge impact on continuous learning.

 Right now, you can register for a course in computer science from the Massachusetts Institute of Technology or in a philosophy course from Harvard University.
-You can also enroll in classes about video games and sock knitting — all for free.
+You can also enroll in classes about video games and felting — all for free.
 Yeah, really.

 The right MOOCs can lend your career a competitive edge — but where should you start?

-I’m all for continuous learning, but an early career journalist doesn’t need to take a B2B sales seminar (thanks anyway, Carol from LinkedIn.)
+I’m all for continuous learning, but an early career journalist like me doesn’t need to take a B2B sales seminar (thanks anyway, Carol from LinkedIn.)

 “[Hard skills] are always going to change if they’re overly technical,” said Ben Brooks, CEO of Pilot, a New York-based career improvement company.

-And in a recent CareerBuilder survey, 80% of employers said that soft skills would be equally or more important than hard skills when hiring.
+And in a 2019 CareerBuilder survey, 80% of employers said that soft skills would be equally or more important than hard skills when hiring.

 Below I’ve compiled some tried-and-true soft skills with Brooks’ help.
 They’re important to master, in high demand and applicable to any industry.